The Fairmont Royal York Hotel Toronto with roof garden

 Head chef David Garcelon and his crew conjure up sensational salads from these ingredients: a vinaigrette with fresh herbs or delicious fruit salads with edible flowers are served to the guests.
 Lemongrass, edible pansies and red basil are just a few of the plants that grow in the Royal York Hotel's 17 wooden beds.

-David Garcelon also respects ecological principles when planting plants: these are fertilized with fresh sheep dung.
-The cook's offspring of the hotel must help with the rearing of the plants vigorously.
-The young apprentices take over the weeding as well as the planting of new varieties.
-And they come every day to the roof garden to water the plants and harvest their fruits.
-In this way, the herbs grow lusciously and are available to the hotel kitchen throughout the summer season.
+David Garcelon also pays attention to ecological principles when growing the plants: they are fertilized with fresh sheep manure.
+The hotel's young chefs have to help a lot with growing the plants.
+The young trainee chefs are responsible for weeding and planting new varieties.
+And they come to the roof garden every day to water the plants and harvest their fruits.
+In this way, the herbs grow lushly and are available to the hotel kitchen throughout the summer season.

 Six bee colonies produce the honey at the Royal York Hotel in Toronto

-In order to naturally pollinate his plants, David Garcelon 2008 has brought three queen bees and his bees on his roof.
-They live in hives bearing names like the Honey Moon Suite, the Royal Sweet and the VI Bee Suite.
-2009 was joined by three other bee colonies who have since lived in the Bee Bee Suite, the Stay-in-a-Hive Suite and the Comb Suite Comb.
+In order to pollinate his plants naturally, David Garcelon brought three queen bees and a colony onto his roof in 2008.
+They live in beehives that have names like the Honeymoon Suite, the Royal Sweet and the VI Bee Suite.
+In 2009, three more bee colonies were added, which have since lived in the Bee Bee Suite, the Stay-in-a-Hive Suite and the Comb Suite Comb.

-They thank the chef for buzzing over the herb and vegetable beds and pollinating the young plants, as well as taking advantage of the lush parks surrounding the hotel, the Don River Valley, and the offshore islands off Toronto with their large green spaces to collect nectar there.
-The self-produced honey is collected and served at the breakfast buffet in the Epic Restaurant or served to guests at the a la carte breakfast in the glass bowl.
+They thank the chef by buzzing over the herb and vegetable beds and pollinating the young plants.
+But they also use the lush parks in the area around the hotel, in the Don River Valley and on the islands off Toronto with their large green spaces to collect nectar.
+The honey we produce ourselves is collected and served at the breakfast buffet in the Epic Restaurant or presented to guests in glass bowls at the à la carte breakfast.

 Travel Arrangements: